Dear Mr. Market:

 Today I write in personal form for several reasons.
 Your worst day/time in life can be someone’s best day/time in life.
 At the passing of a beloved family member or friend, someone else in the world is celebrating the birth of a child or some other joyous event.

 Isabel turns 18 today but I vividly remember the day she was born.
 This first time father was ecstatic and also worried out of his skull.
 As a financial advisor I was in the first five years of guiding people and their finances.
 I had just bought my first home and was about to start a family.
 My wife and I stared at her in both joy and amazement like any set of new parents.
-We were scared out of our minds and later that year we wondered what life would be like for her and this world as the horrific events of 9/11 hit us just six months after her birth.
+We were scared out of our minds and later that year we wondered what life would be like for her and this world as the horrific events of 9/11 hit us just six months before her birth.

 As it relates to the stock market…those times were absolutely brutal.
 If you think the recent months have been bad…put your mind back into 2002 for just a bit.
 As you’ll recall, those were the days of the “Dot Com Crash” but what was different was how it all transpired.
 Being that it was a “tech crash” I’ll focus on the Nasdaq (which is primarily a tech and biotech weighted index).
 The year 2000 saw the Nasdaq go down -39.28% from 4,069 to 2,470.
 As a young advisor in my early 30s, this was the first bear market I counseled clients in.
 Prior to that, all my historical studies , advanced college degrees, or financial licenses didn’t matter; I had not literally been through an actual bear market.
 Yes, technically…I bought my first stock in 1987 after that crash (-23% in one day!) but until you manage millions of dollars… of someone else’s money…history books don’t mean zilch!